-- individual cooperation of a mentee and a mentor (one-to-one mentoring); - 2) group activities that take a form of - a) seminars and workshops aimed at the professional and personal development - b) informal meetings initiated by the mentees themselves (for example, they can arrange a smaller seminar with reading methodological texts, or regular joint breakfasts or dinners to discuss current topics and issues they are dealing with)
+- individual cooperation of a mentee and a mentor (one-to-one mentoring); - 2) group activities that take a form of - a) seminars and workshops aimed at the professional and personal development or discussions with guests on topics chosen by mentees - b) informal meetings initiated by the mentees themselves (for example, they can arrange a smaller seminar with reading methodological texts, or regular joint breakfasts or dinners to discuss current topics and issues they are dealing with).

 Part of the program is so-called peer mentoring which means that mentees provide mentoring to each other.
-For example, they can recommend literature among each other, consult various working strategies, form study groups, or develop research cooperation.
+For example, they can recommend literature or contacts among each other, consult various working strategies, form study groups, or develop research cooperation.